Home » Palliative Care Journey » Care » Breathlessness Support

 Managing Breathlessness

 The following section contains breathing techniques that may help you manage different activities.
-Breathing problems are very common in many conditions.

-It is normal to use your breathing accessory muscles when breathless but also important to relax and ‘switch them off’ once the breathlessness episode has past.
+It is normal to use your breathing accessory muscles when breathless but also important to relax and ‘switch them off’ once the breathlessness episode has passed.
 If you tend to breathe with small, fast breaths from the top of your chest, you may find taking slower, deeper breaths from your lower tummy helps you to recover from activity and to settle if you feel panicky.

-Will using a fan help my breathlessness ?
+Will using a fan help my breathlessness?

 Breathing Techniques and Exercises